Advertisement

 Even decidedly pro-banking institutions like the International Monetary Fund (IMF) and the Bank for International Settlements (BIS) have published research showing that a financial sector over a certain size is a drag on growth that raises the risk of economic crisis.
 Reviewing a wide range of national and historical contexts, these studies suggest the threshold for “too much finance” is crossed when private lending amounts to 80-100 percent of GDP.

-For reference, Canada’s household debt is roughly 150 percent of GDP.
+For reference, Canada’s private debt is now 212 percent of nominal GDP.

-So, yes, Chrystia Freeland was right.
-The economy is growing.
-But what Ottawa misses is that our growth is driven by “socially useless” industries.
-Banks and landlords account for 15 and 20 percent of GDP growth, respectively, making real estate speculation the single largest driver of growth in Canada—significantly larger than manufacturing, retail, or oil and gas.
+So, yes, Chrystia Freeland is right; the economy is growing, but our debt servicing costs are growing faster.
+This phenomenon is observable in the GDP data itself.
+Banks and landlords account for 32 percent of GDP growth making real estate speculation the single largest driver of growth in Canada—significantly larger than manufacturing, retail, or oil and gas.
+When banks and landlords take money out of your pocket know that you are experiencing Canada’s growing GDP.

 James Hardwick is a writer and community advocate.
 He has over ten years experience serving adults experiencing poverty and houselessness with various NGOs across the country.